ccallawa/alyvix_doc/test_case_building.rst

 .. topic:: Alyvix Designer

-   Alyvix Designer lets you select graphic components on a captured screen to use as test case objects, whether they're images, rectangles, or text.
+   Alyvix Designer lets you select graphic :glossdef:`components` :rawhtml:`<a href="glossary.html#glossary-component"><i class="fa fa-tiny fa-question-circle"></i></a>`
+   on a captured screen to use as test case objects, whether they're images, rectangles, or text.
    You can then define triggers and actions to apply when those templates are recognized later in a live interaction with an application.

 Designer will save the set of templates, called the :glossdef:`component tree` :rawhtml:`<a href="glossary.html#glossary-component-tree"><i class="fa fa-tiny fa-question-circle"></i></a>`,
-as a single test case object, which you can then use as a building block to compose more complicated objects and scripts using Alyvix Editor.
+as a single test case object, which you can then use as a building block to compose more complicated behaviors with :glossdef:`scripts` :rawhtml:`<a href="glossary.html#glossary-test-case-script"><i class="fa fa-tiny fa-question-circle"></i></a>` using Alyvix Editor.

 .. _test_case_building_designer_launch: